devanshbatham/Everything-About-DNS/README.md

 In summary, DNS acts like the card catalog for the Internet.
 It converts website names that people can remember, like "google.com", into the IP addresses that computers need in order to actually locate and connect to websites.
 The DNS system of nameservers work together to translate names into IP addresses.

-## Explain like I am a college student
+## Explain like I am a College student

 The Domain Name System (DNS) is an internet service that translates human-readable domain names into the IP addresses needed for locating and routing devices on the internet.